 For nearly 30 years, Karin Foster, Esq. has given comprehensive and easy to understand counsel to families and small businesses in need.

 As a single mom, a daughter, small business owner and lastly, an attorney, Karin understands the planning concerns and stressors when caring for children and elderly parents while supporting a business.
 As the mother of two wonderful young adults, Karin is excited and grateful for the opportunity to help them through their life milestones and like any parent, will do everything to protect them and provide for them.
 Protecting those we love and helping our clients do the same is the foundational philosophy of our business, advocacy and educational efforts.

 How we are different at the Treveri Law, PC

 During the traditional estate planning experience, you’ll meet with a lawyer who will often make things seem very complicated and confusing.
 Because you want to do the right thing for your family, you’ll have the lawyer prepare documents, sign them and then you'll take your fancy planning binder home, stick it on a shelf or in a drawer, and never think about it again.
 And, unless you call the lawyer and pony up some money, you wont get any more advice on your estate plans.

 At least that was my father's experience with his estate planning lawyer back in Massachusetts.
-My Dad was an MIT professor and Research Scientist at Lincoln Labs, one of the National Labs.
-He was a very intelligent and educated man, but he felt overwhelmed with the thought of dying and leaving his kids, so he did what he thought was right and signed some forms.
+My Dad was a very intelligent and educated man, but he felt overwhelmed with the thought of dying and leaving his kids, so he did what he thought was right and signed some forms.
 But did he understand what having an "estate plan" meant and how to 'move assets' into the numerous (and unnecessary) trusts?
 No.